Written by Aaron R. Winston

 Significant compensation personal injury cases are the type of claim insurance companies are eager to avoid whenever possible, especially since those funds are their responsibility to repay.

 Mostly, they must use more care to assess the details surrounding your car accident claim, and that extra care takes more time and resources.

 The best way to summarize this is that the only thing insurance adjusters hate more than paying is overpaying.
 So, they will want to assess every dime to ensure it is relevant to the claim.

-Legal Complications With the Claim
+Legal Complications With the Car Accident Case

 At its heart, a personal injury claim remains chiefly a legal matter, with the settlement serving as a byproduct rather than the primary purpose.